Dhruvermafz/social-app/README.md

 ## Features

 ### 1. Create, Read, Update, and Delete Posts
-Easily create, edit, and delete your blog posts.
+Easily create, edit, and delete your blogs.
 Share your experiences and ideas with the ItsABlog community.

 ### 2. Like and Unlike Posts
 Show your appreciation for other users' posts by liking them, and easily undo your like if you change your mind.